craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 ###### Verdant Band
 - *Attuned*
-- While you are Attuned, you may cast Entangle once per long rest without using a spell slot.
+- While you are Attuned, you may cast Entangle once per long rest without using a spell slot (1/1).
 - While you are Attuned and standing on 'natural earth', when a Plant attempts to Grapple or Restrain you, you have Advantage on that Check.